Individuals seeking assistance in the fight against pain want to know: what is kratom?

 - United Kingdom

-Summary of Kratom & Its Benefits
+Final Thoughts on Kratom & Its Potential Benefits

 Ultimately, kratom remains a mystery drug to many.
 At present, there isn’t a great deal of research into the benefits of kratom.
 However, it is potentially useful as an analgesic and could also help manage withdrawal symptoms among individuals using opioids.
-Kratom also has potential mood-boosting properties, but a lot more research is required.
+Kratom also has potential mood-boosting properties, but more research is required.

 Those interested in using kratom must first check its legality in their region.
 Then, they should only purchase from a reputable vendor.
 When using it for the first time, use a small dose, and wait to see any possible effects.